maxostuzzi/underdefinedMQ_implementation/README.md

 - `p` a partition number;
 - `c` number of cpus for running in parallel.

-The algorithm generates all possible partition of the input `m`, filters them according to the constraints described in Section 3 and 4 of the paper, evaluates the corresponding bit complexity and ouputs a list of partitions sorted starting from the most efficient one.
+The algorithm generates all possible partition of the input `m`, filters them according to the constraints described in Section 3 and 4 of the paper, evaluates the corresponding bit complexity (without accounting for the failure probability) and ouputs a list of partitions sorted starting from the most efficient one.
 The results are displayed on the terminal window, as shown below.

 ![](example_output_optimization.png)